opendistro-for-elasticsearch/anomaly-detection/cli/README.md

 Launch your local Elasticsearch instance and make sure you have the Open Distro for Elasticsearch AD plugin installed.

-To install the AD CLI:
+To install and set-up AD CLI:

-1. Install from source:
+1. Download and extract esad Binaries

     ```
-    $ go get github.com/opendistro-for-elasticsearch/anomaly-detection/cli
+    Download esad binaries suitable for your system from https://github.com/opendistro-for-elasticsearch/anomaly-detection/actions/runs/224422434
+    ```

+2. Make esad executable

+    ```
+    chmod +x ./esad

+    ```
+3. Move the binary in to your PATH.
+    ```
+    sudo mv ./esad /usr/local/bin/esad

+    ```
+4. Test to ensure the version you installed is up-to-date:
+    ```
+    esad --help
     ```

 ## Configure